This stir-fry takes 20 minutes. Not a suggestion, a fact.

 - 1 tbsp fresh parsley, chopped

-Step 1: Prepare the Lemon Sauce and Mise en Place
+Step 1: Whisk the Lemon Sauce

 - 1 cup low-sodium chicken broth